Venezuelan protester shot dead at point-blank range by soldier

 The last vote held in Venezuela, the parliamentary election of 2015, gave the opposition a majority.
 But critics say new elections have been put off because Maduro is afraid of the outcome.

 In late March, the Venezuelan Supreme Court dissolved the parliament and transferred all legislative powers to itself.
 Getting rid of the opposition-controlled legislative branch effectively meant the ruling United Socialist Party controlled the remaining two branches of government.

 The opposition called the move a coup.
 The decision was reversed three days later, but protests had already erupted.

 The opposition hunkered down when, on April 7, the government notified main opposition leader Henrique Capriles that he was banned from doing political work for 15 years.

-Maduro has been defiant, taking a confrontational tone with opposition and protesters, whom he calls "vandals and terrorists."
+Maduro has been defiant, taking a confrontational tone with the opposition and protesters, whom he calls "vandals and terrorists."

 Unemployment is set to surpass 25% this year, possibly on its way to 28% next year.
-Food shortages have become severe in the last couple of years. in some cases, Venezuelans have endured months without basics such as milk, eggs, flour, soap and toilet paper.
+Food shortages have become severe in the past couple of years.
+In some cases, Venezuelans have endured months without basics such as milk, eggs, flour, soap and toilet paper.

 The opposition is calling for protests Saturday at military installations, including the airbase where Vallenilla was gunned down.